 Rian Johnson stated in an interview that the puppet of Yoda used in The Last Jedi was made by going to the archives from Star Wars: Episode V - The Empire Strikes Back (1980).
 They used the original mold, then next they went to the woman who painted the original puppet and then lastly went to Frank Oz to complete a customized puppet of Yoda to recreate the model from the Empire Strikes Back.

 At one point Rose fires her blaster at Captain Phasma but the shot harmlessly glances off her armour, marking the first time in a Star Wars film that stormtrooper armour has successfully kept the person wearing it safe.
+This is because (according to The Force Awakens novel) Phasma's armor is not Standard Issue, but, rather, custom made by the character out the hull of a Naboo ship.

 It has been speculated by fans that Rey is actually the long lost daughter of Luke Skywalker.
 Being the prankster that he is, Mark Hamill made a comment during Star Wars celebration 2017, accidentally referring to Daisy Ridley as "my dau...
 I mean my colleague."